Matching family tree profiles for Judge William Stoughton, Salem Witch Trials

-About William Stoughton, Salem Witch Judge
+About Judge William Stoughton, Salem Witch Trials

-Twenty people were executed as a result of the Salem trials, 19 by hanging and one by pressing with stones.
+Governor Phips became alarmed at Stoughton's excessive zeal and reprieved eight people whom Stoughton had condemned to death, which prompted Stoughton to resign.
+Twenty people were executed as a result of the Salem trials, nineteen by hanging and one by pressing with stones.
 Six people confessed to the charges.
-Four people accused died in jail.
+Four of those accused died in jail.

 In 1726 the town of Stoughton, Massachusetts was named in his honor.

 - Famous American Trials: Salem Witchcraft Trials; William Stoughton sketch

 - University of Virginia: Salem Witch Trials Documentary Archive; William Stoughton sketch